piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - Our alums happened to be focused on platforms.
 - The risk tolerance profile for the Portland community favored platforms and enabling technologies over consumer plays because the perceived risks and challenges are lesser.
 - As mentors and alums helped us recruit companies, they inevitably drew from a community of peers — many of whom were building platforms or enabling technology
-- Being founded in collaboration with a creative agency, We inherited some of the culture of the agency — an company built on the premise of helping other companies.
+- Being founded in collaboration with a creative agency, We inherited some of the culture of the agency — a company built on the premise of helping other companies.
 - We started PIE just as both the SaaS and mobile markets were exploding

 #### Know where you suck